Heavy Metal Toxicity

 The pathophysiology of the heavy metal toxidromes remains relatively constant.
 For the most part, heavy metals bind to oxygen, nitrogen, and sulfhydryl groups in proteins, resulting in alterations of enzymatic activity.
 This affinity of metal species for sulfhydryl groups serves a protective role in heavy metal homeostasis as well.

-Increased synthesis of metal binding proteins in response to elevated levels of a number of metals is the body's primary defense against poisoning.
+Increased synthesis of metal-binding proteins in response to elevated levels of a number of metals is the body's primary defense against poisoning.
 For example, the metalloproteins are induced by many metals.
-These molecules are rich in thiol ligands, which allow high-affinity binding with cadmium, copper, silver, and zinc among other elements.
-Other proteins involved in both heavy metal transport and excretion through the formation of ligands are ferritin, transferrin, albumin, and hemoglobin.
+These molecules are rich in thiol ligands, which allow high-affinity binding with cadmium, copper, silver, and zinc, among other elements.
+Other proteins involved in heavy metal transport and excretion through the formation of ligands are ferritin, transferrin, albumin, and hemoglobin.

-Nearly all organ systems are involved in heavy metal toxicity; however, the most commonly involved organ systems include the CNS, PNS, GI, hematopoietic, renal, and cardiovascular (CV).
+Nearly all organ systems are involved in heavy metal toxicity; however, the most commonly involved organ systems include the central nervous system (CNS), peripheral nervous system (PNS), and the gastrointestinal, hematopoietic, renal, and cardiovascular (CV) systems.
 To a lesser extent, lead toxicity involves the musculoskeletal and reproductive systems.
 The organ systems affected and the severity of the toxicity vary with the particular heavy metal involved, the chronicity and extent of the exposure, and the age of the individual.

 Epidemiology